Terms and Conditions

 10. We aim to provide a continuous, high-quality service using reasonable care and skill.
 However, due to the nature of the services, we cannot guarantee that the services will be available all the time.
 If you have a fault or other performance issue with your broadband service please visit https://my.virginmedia.com/faults/service-status/ to view the network status.
 There are other pages on our website which may also help you to troubleshoot your service.
 If you still need help, you should contact us to let us know.
 You may ask us to fix the fault in which case you agree to follow our reasonable instructions and to provide us with a reasonable opportunity to fix it.

-11. If you experience continuous or regularly occurring faults or broadband performance issues contrary to our obligations to you under this agreement, then in certain circumstances, where such faults affect your ability to use your broadband service you may be entitled to compensation as set out in our loss of service credit guidelines, click here to view or find these within the Legal Stuff on the Virgin Media website.
+11. If you experience faults with your Virgin Phone or Virgin broadband services, then in certain circumstances, where such faults affect your ability to use your Virgin Phone or Virgin Broadband service you may be entitled to compensation as set out in our Virgin Media Automatic Compensation Scheme, click here to view.
 If we fail to fix a fault with our broadband service or if we agree with you that the quality of the broadband service you are getting from us is regularly below what is reasonable then after we have carried out an individual assessment of the broadband services you have received from us we may (depending on the circumstances of the case) allow you to cancel the agreement without paying an early disconnection fee.

 1. Neither we nor Virgin Media Payments will be liable for failing to do what is promised under this agreement if it is prevented from doing so by matters beyond our reasonable control.